alanwsmith/typing-rust.alanwsmith.com/src/introduction/preamble.md

   used only once on the following line.
 The goal is to show _how_ to use something not _when_ to use it.

-- Most examples use the NATO phonetic alphabet (e.g. alfa, bravo, charlie...).
-The words have no other meaning beyond being a label or acting as content.
+- Examples use the NATO phonetic alphabet (alfa, bravo, charlie, etc...).
+The words have no meaning beyond being labels or acting as content.

 ### Typing It In

-- The approach of typing in examples may feel weird and frustrating if you've never done it.
+- The approach of typing in examples may feel weird and frustrating at first if you've never done it.
 Give it 5-10 pages to see if you start to find it useful.

 - Of course, you can also read the site like a book without typing anything in if you learn better that way.